 Remember to make your website and platform easy to use.
 A strong website and social media presence are signs of a robust company, while a poor site can do more damage than not having one at all.
 Studies show a user forms their first opinion of a website within just 1/20th of a second.
 That’s a small window of opportunity to either draw a customer in or lose them.

-Wrapping up on customer retention strategies
+Wrapping up — Invest in customer retention strategies today

 Customer retention strategies aren’t a one-time initiative.
 They require ongoing effort to perfect and then to retain your customers now and in the future.